Question: When can I write the GMAT? What is the GMAT exam date this year?

 How well have I prepared for the GMAT?
 Am I ready to score my target score?

 Because you can write the GMAT throughout the year, you have the flexibility of choosing to write when you have prepared well.
 Plan your preparation well – Check How to Prepare for the GMAT - A GMAT Study Plan to see how to go about your GMAT preparation.

 Once you have learnt the concepts and established your basics, set a target score and take a GMAT mock test.
 See how close your mock GMAT score is to your target GMAT score.
-If there is a significant difference between the two (more than 30 points), then analyse your test, understand why you made the mistakes you did, revisit your lessons, practice a lot more questions and then take another mock.
+If there is a significant difference between the two (30 or more points lesser than anticipated GMAT score), then analyse your test.
+Understand why you made the mistakes you did, revisit your lessons, practice a lot more questions and then take another mock.
 Keep repeating this process until your score in the mock GMAT tests is at least 10 to 20 points higher than your target score.
 We want that 20 point margin to allow for the test day pressures and nervousness.
 When your performance in your mock GMATs is consistently around your target score, you can go ahead and register to take the actual GMAT exam.
 Book a date not too far away in the future and get cracking!